kapteyn-astro/kapteyn/SPHINX/intro.rst

 To install the Kapteyn Package, at least Python_ 2.4, Mark Calabretta's WCSLIB_, and NumPy_ are required.
 For using it, the availability of PyFITS_ and matplotlib_ are recommended.

+An often-encountered problem is that WCSLIB's default installation procedure installs its lib/ and include/ directories under /usr/local/ while the system is not configured for this.
+This can be fixed by changing the system's configuration, e.g., by changing /etc/ld.so.conf, or WCSLIB can be installed under /usr.
+See the file INSTALL in WCSLIB's distribution.

 .. _Python: http://www.python.org/
 .. _WCSLIB: http://www.atnf.csiro.au/people/mcalabre/WCS/
 .. _NumPy: http://numpy.scipy.org/